This is not election but war: Maryam

 Khalid Khattak from Lahore adds: PML-N Vice-President Maryam Nawaz said that PDM does not support secret balloting but the alliance of the opposition parties wants to expose double standards of those at the helm.

-Talking to media before leaving for Daska, Maryam Nawaz said that historic attempts had been made to disintegrate PML-N but in vain and added the PML-N had now become an ideological party and its followers were also ideological following the legacy of the former premier Nawaz Sharif.
-She said they could disintegrate the party and not the ideology but they even failed to disintegrate the party.
+Talking to media before leaving for Daska, Maryam Nawaz said that historic attempts had been made to disintegrate PML-N but in vein and added the PML-N had now become an ideological party and its followers were also ideological following the legacy of the former premier Nawaz Sharif.
+She said they could disintegrate the party and not an ideological but they even failed to disintegrate the party.

 To a question she said, “We were raising voice against two different systems of justice.
 She further said while members of the ruling party were running away from the National Assembly and members of the provincial assembly, Imran Khan remembered horse trading.